indykiss/DataStructures-Algos/Concepts.md

     Useful for when we want to change the base of 10 (default) to something else

 Useful for these types of questions:
+    How many times do we need to double 1 before we get to n?: log(2)n

 ## Call Stack